TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-sql-tsg-connectivity-content-checkfirewall.md

 	  ownershipId="StorageMediaEdge_Backup"
 />

-# Check Firewall/Anti virus/Proxy settings
+# Check Firewall/Antivirus/Proxy settings

 Verify that there are no firewalls/antivirus softwares/proxy settings that are blocking calls to any of Azure Backup, Azure Storage and Azure AAD Services
-Links to Service Tags and their IP ranges to which Outbound connectivty should be allowed:
+Links to Service Tags and their IP ranges to which Outbound connectivity should be allowed:
 Public Cloud: https://www.microsoft.com/en-us/download/confirmation.aspx?id=56519
 US Government Cloud: https://www.microsoft.com/en-us/download/details.aspx?id=57063 China Cloud: https://www.microsoft.com/en-us/download/details.aspx?id=57062